 - Look for creative ways to re-purpose fabric, clothing, jewelry, glass, paper, and even furniture and other bulky items.
 Jeans that are worn out on the inner thigh still have a good amount of reusable fabric.
-(If you have a stash of old jeans try this crocheted rag rug pattern to upcycle them) Re-purposing and up-cycling things takes time, effort, and a healthy dash of creativity.
+(If you have a stash of old jeans try this crocheted rag rug pattern to upcycle them) Re-purposing and up-cycling things take time, effort, and a healthy dash of creativity.
 Making your own items is one of the fun sides of the zero waste lifestyle.

 - Learn to up-cycle paper, fabric, and other items to replace single use paper or plastic products.
 One example is making your own paper gift bags, instead of buying them.
 Alternatively, for gift wrapping, you can make cloth drawstring bags, or use fabric wrapping techniques.

 - Make rag rugs from old clothing.
-This is a classic up-cycling method for old clothes, particularly woven woolens, and denim jeans.
+This is a classic up-cycling method for old clothes, particularly woven woollens, and denim jeans.
 A store bought rag rug is usually made from thinly sliced knit fabric, produced for this purpose.
 A homemade one can be made from heavy denim jeans, cut into 1/2 or 1 inch strips.
 The homemade one will be heavier, thicker, warmer, and last longer than the store bought version.
 Further, since you’ve already worn out the jeans the fabric is getting a new life, instead of the store-version where the fabric is made solely for the rug.

 Make things last

 - Maintain the tools you have.
 This is relevant for any tool, not just high end tools.
 Proper tool maintenance can extend the life of your tools for a lifetime.
 Don’t toss out older machines.
-For instance, pre-1948 Singer sewing machines, were manufactured before the advent of “planned obsolescence” and can last indefinitely with proper repair and maintenance.
+For instance, pre-1948 Singer sewing machines were manufactured before the advent of “planned obsolescence” and can last indefinitely with proper repair and maintenance.
 Older machines and tools may have fewer features and bling, but they also have fewer things that can break.
 If you know someone who can fix up older machines, or you are willing to learn, finding and fixing vintage tools may make a rewarding hobby for your zero waste lifestyle.

 - Use things until they wear out, rather than jumping onto fashion bandwagons.
 Clothes are a big part of landfills around the world, and the current state of fashion encourages a throw-away mindset.
-Clothing wasn’t originally meant to be thrown out four times a year, when the new season’s styles and colors were announced.
+Clothing wasn’t originally meant to be thrown out four times a year when the new season’s styles and colours were announced.
 Use your money to purchase a few quality pieces to create a stunning, classic wardrobe over time. $95 dollar jeans that last a year, or more, are a wiser purchase than $10 jeans that wear out after a month.
 Choose classic styles from the thrift store, and develop your own style that includes accessories.

 - Meal plan for zero food waste.
 Meal planning can help you do more than just cut back on food waste.
 It helps you buy less, save money, and can help you eat healthier too.
 Depending on your goals, you could meal prep instead of buying pre-made frozen meals, buy in bulk to eliminate cans, or shop at a zero-waste store and bring your own bags.
 This is a step that you can scale for where you are at now, practice in one area first, and then as that action becomes a habit you can add another action step.
 You’ll save money as well as increase your zero waste progress when you don’t waste food.